kedNalatacId/SMZ3Randomizer/README.md

     - sprite authors are injected into the credits
     - sprites in "SurpriseMe" mode are only allowed to be "approved for SMZ3" sprites
         - Please don't use sprites without the author's permission
+- Super Metroid Controls can be specified before starting the ROM